FlawlessPT/yellow-project/README.md

   - Linting react native app (check code with eslint for react native app);
   - Type check react native app (check code types with typescript for react native app);

-- Deployment phase for staging environment (steps run in parallel):
+- Build and Deployment phase for staging environment (steps run in parallel):

   - push database changes on supabase project to staging (**supabase-staging** deployment environment);
   - build and deployment of backoffice web app to staging (**backoffice-staging** deployment environment);
   - build and deployment of android app to staging using App Center (**android-staging** deployment environment);
   - build and deployment of ios app to staging using TestFlight (**ios-staging** deployment environment);

-- Deployment phase for production environment (steps triggered manually):
+- Build and Deployment phase for production environment (steps triggered manually):

   - push database changes on supabase project to production (**supabase-production** deployment environment);
   - build and deployment of backoffice web app to production (**backoffice-production** deployment environment);
   - build and deployment of android app to production using App Center (**android-production** deployment environment);
   - build and deployment of ios app to production using TestFlight (**ios-production** deployment environment);

-  **Note:** On production the deployments were configured to be triggered manually, on bitbucket, to allow the team to decide when it is best to deploy a new release.
+  **Note:** On production, the deployments were configured to be triggered manually, on bitbucket, to allow the team to decide when it is best to deploy a new release, but the code on main should always be ready for a new deployment, following the continuous integration and continuous delivery practices.

 #### Pull-requests pipelines